Underrated Marvel Comics: See Timely Results

 • The Daughters of the Dragon: Deep Cuts is the story worthy of Misty Knight and Colleen Wing.
 None of the skimpy outfits of the original and plenty of action and humor.

-• Annihilation Scourge much like its source material uses some of the less utilized characters of Marvel’s cosmic landscape for a space opera.
+• Annihilation Scourge much like its source material is a space opera with the less utilized cosmic Marvel.
 From the Cancerverse to depictions of fan favorite character The Sentry, it’s an enjoyable romp.

 • Timeless Tales features characters from Marvel’s earliest days other than superheroes including funny animals.
 From Ziggy Pig to Gunhawks, something ought to tickle readers’ fancy.